Andrusyshyn-Orest/Facilitation-of-the-theorem-proving-in-Coq-using-transformer/README.md

 - projs_split.json contains the train/validation/test split and was also taken from the CoqGym project.
 We modified the train and validation split slightly but left the test split untouched.
 - json_data/ folder is cleaned for our purposes CoqGym dataset https://zenodo.org/records/8101883.
 This is the folder with JSON files that contain pre-extracted theorems and proofs from corresponding Coq source files from coq_projects/ directory.
 ## Repository Structure
 - coq_projects -> contains Coq projects.
-That is our training data.
+That is our training, validation, and test data.
 It also contains a Makefile with which we can build these projects.
 - json_data -> contains cleaned JSON files from CoqGym dataset with extracted theorems and proofs.
 - scripts/ -> contains scripts used in our work.
 - notebooks/ -> contains notebooks used in our work.
 Note that generating_proofs.py, training_model.py, training_tokenizer.py scripts are just script versions of the notebooks.